codedamn/teach.codedamn.com/docs/technologies/react.md

 ![](/images/html-css/playground-tests-2.png)

--   Then we run the actual test using `yarn vitest run` command, specifying the output as JSON (read by `process.js`) and in a single thread (as we want ordered results).
+-   Then we run the actual test using `bun vitest run` command, specifying the output as JSON (read by `process.js`) and in a single thread (as we want ordered results).

 -   Finally we run the `process.js` file that writes the correct JSON boolean array on `$UNIT_TEST_OUTPUT_FILE` which is then read by the playground UI and marks the lab challenges as pass or fail.